 In case they have a severe medical condition that prevents them from getting vaccinate, the business has to make suitable adjustments for them.

 Wrongful Dismissals of Unvaccinated Employees and Entitlements

 Now that COVID vaccines are not mandatory in Ontario, employers can not have blanket policies that mandate the vaccination to retain or get a job.
-If an employer is found doing that, it will be consider illegal on a state level.
+If an employer is found doing that, it will be consider illegal on a provincial level.

 The employee has all the right to file a lawsuit against the employer or the company in case of wrongful dismissal.
 Even though, before March 2022, employers had the right to terminate using Code M if they had clearly explain their vaccination policies beforehand.

 However, the company will have to provide severance pay if they terminate an employee against their contract.
 This will provide the employees with the money to pay their expenses in between the jobs.